Registering Existing Arms

 Option A: Multipage Letter (included)

 Our standard Letters Patent, included in the fees, is issued to all recipients.
-This is a letter-sized (8.5x11") multipage (non-framable) document printed on archival paper, bound with a red ribbon, secured with the College's seal, and signed by the Herald Master of Arms.
+This is a letter-sized (8.5x11") multipage document printed on archival paper, bound with a red ribbon, secured with the wax seal of the Royal House of Georgia, embossed with the seal of the College and signed by the Herald Master of Arms.
+It is not suitable for framing.

-Production time is one week.
+Production time is one week after PDF proof is authorized by petitioner.
 See examples here.

 Option C: Illuminated Manuscript

-Please allow several months for the creation of this artwork.
+Please allow up to six months for the waiting list to clear, and then an additional three months after work begins for the completion of this artwork.
 See examples here.